a1v0/london-liste/README.md

 ### Forking

 To begin, you need to create a fork of the repo.
+A fork is a copy of the repo which lives in your GitHub account.
+You can make your edits without affecting the main branch of the repo and, when the time comes, we can merge your changes into the main branch.

 On the [repo homepage](https://github.com/a1v0/london-liste), look for the green button near the top that says "Code".
 Just above and to the right is a button called "Fork".

+Click the button, create a fork, and you're ready to go.

 ## To-do